 You will have access to additional resources after you are in-processed and have access to the NASA IV&V network.
 For your reference, there is further information on the following items:

 - Policies & Procedures - Policies and procedures that will affect some aspects of how you will be working.

-- Acronyms - Acronyms and Definitions on the IMS has a list that is always being updated.
+- Acronyms - The IV&V Management System (IMS) has an Acronyms and Definitions list that is kept current.

-- IT Help Desk Web Site - For all IT, network resource, and workstation configuration questions.
+- IT Services Department Website - For all IT, network resource, and workstation configuration questions.

 Note: Some of the links included on these sites may not be accessible, as they are links to sites that are available only while on the NASA IV&V network.
 You will have full access upon your in-processing to and arrival at the IV&V Facility.
 Upon your arrival, please take the time to visit the following URL: